Persuasive Speech - Everything You Need To Know

 Here are 5 ways you can create an effective presentation to persuade your audience:

 Ensure the message you’re trying to get across resonates with the audience.
-You can do this by doing comprehensive research on the audience and finding out how your company’s product or service can solve their problems.
+You can do this by researching the audience comprehensively and finding out how your company’s product or service can solve their problems.

 While presenting, ensure you empathize with the audience and keep their unique concerns in mind.

-A successful presentation tugs at the heart strings of the audience.
+Giving a persuasive speech tugs at the heartstrings of the audience.

 What do we mean?